-The Lenovo Flex 15 dual-mode notebook was made as a successor to the successful Yoga line.
+The Lenovo Flex2 15 dual-mode notebook was made as a successor to the successful Yoga line.
 Yoga computers were amazingly flexible, as their brand implies, but also very expensive.
 The Flex line was launched to give consumers a more affordable option that would still provide great portability and flexibility in both work and play.
-The Flex 15 is the latest entry in this line and lives up to these standards admirably.
+The Flex2 15 is the latest entry in this line and lives up to these standards admirably.

-Although the Lenovo Flex 15 doesn’t have the Yoga line’s 360 degree rotation, it can pass 180 degrees to ensure easy sharing of information or images.
+Although the Lenovo Flex2 15 doesn’t have the Yoga line’s 360 degree rotation, it can pass 180 degrees to ensure easy sharing of information or images.
 With its rotating screen, you can easily share presentations or slideshows with anyone, or simply share an image quickly with a nearby friend.

 The case is a bit lighter than some comparable models, due to the cheaper price of the machine.
 It’s also a little heavier than the previous Flex model, but it still comes in at just over 5 pounds, so it’s plenty portable.
 The black case is conservative but sleek, combining fashion and practicality to make a great work machine.
 It does, sadly, lose the Yoga’s chic backlit keyboard.

 Connectivity and Interface